 Mind your posture and connection.
 Both partners should have their hips set back to avoid a pelvic connection.
 Make sure both partners are happy and comfortable with how you are connecting to each other.

 No lifts or aerials.
-At Friday Night Blues, please keep both partners with their feet on the floor.
+At Friday Night Blues, please keep both partners with their feet on the floor at all times.

 Practice good floorcraft.
 Both partners are responsible for using eyes and ears to keep themselves and their partner safe on the dance floor and to avoid accidental collisions and injuries.
 Aerials, air steps, and lifts are prohibited on the Friday Night Blues social dance floor.
 We do not want you injuring yourself, your partner, or others around you.